Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: This is a widespread and common species in North Carolina that appears to be secure.
+Comments: This is a widespread and common species in North Carolina that appears to be secure, especially given its willingness to feed on ornamental plantings in suburban and urban settings.

 Photo Gallery for Uresiphita reversalis - Genista Broom Moth